AndyRosla/IDGD-TypeClass/README.md

 ## Usage

-The project is designed to showcase your font combination skills and your class assignments.
+The project is designed to showcase my font combination skills and your class assignments.
 You can navigate through the different assignments by clicking on the links provided in the "INDEX.html" file.

 ## Contributing